agustus9/GRC-and-Data-Security-Portfolio/README.md

 [![Tools](https://img.shields.io/badge/Tools-Mastered-blue)](./tools-mastered.md)

+- [Regex Expressions for Microsoft Purview](purview-lab/Regex_Expressions_for_Purview.md): A collection of regular expressions used to define sensitive information types (e.g., SSNs, credit cards, emails) for custom DLP policies in Microsoft Purview.

 ## ðŸŽ“ Certifications

 Here are the certifications I've earned (or am actively pursuing) to reinforce my GRC and cybersecurity expertise: